nextflow-io/nextflow/docs/process.md

 - Template variables are evaluated even if they are commented out in the template script.
 If a template variable is missing, it will cause the pipeline to fail regardless of where it occurs in the template.

 :::{tip}
-Due to the caveats listed above, template scripts are generally discouraged.
-The best practice for using a custom script is to embed it in the process definition at first, and move it to a separate file with its own command line interface once as the code matures.
+Template scripts are generally discouraged due to the caveats described above.
+The best practice for using a custom script is to embed it in the process definition at first and move it to a separate file with its own command line interface once the code matures.
 :::

 (process-shell)=